philip-putnam/track-suggester/README.md

-# _{Application Name}_
+# _Track Selector_

-#### _{Brief description of application}, {Date of current version}_
+#### _This website will assist a user with choosing an Epicodus program track, 01/13/2017_

 #### By _**Philip Putnam**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_Utilizing bootstrap and jquery form submittal and branching, this website will request input from the user regarding their computer programming and/or web development preferences.
+After completed submission of the form on the website a suggestion of which path to take at Epicdous will be suggested._

 ## Setup/Installation Requirements

 ### Method 1:
-* _Using a web browser or terminal, clone the repository at https://github.com/philip-putnam/*PROJECT-NAME* _
+* _Using a web browser or terminal, clone the repository at https://github.com/philip-putnam/track-suggester _
 * _In the project folder open the index.html file with a compatible web browser_
 * _Fill in the form on the webpage and hit submit!_

 ### Method 2:
-* _Using a compatible web browser, navigate to https://philip-putnam.github.io/*PROJECT-NAME*/_
+* _Using a compatible web browser, navigate to https://philip-putnam.github.io/track-suggester/_
 * _Fill in the form on the webpage and hit submit!_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

 ## Known Bugs